-Before we get into the technical impact of positive reviews on SEO, it’s important to understand how your customers interact with reviews.
+Before we get into the technical impact of positive reviews on SEO, it’s essential to understand how your customers interact with reviews.

-What’s more, almost half of consumers will not do business with you unless you have a four star rating or better.
-So when people see your listing on Yelp, Google, or Angie’s List, they might only see your aggregate score.
-And there’s a 50-50 chance that score will make the difference between a purchasing customer and another internet user who just scrolls on by.
+Moreover, almost half of consumers will not do business with you unless you have a four-star rating or better.
+So when people see your listing on Google, they might only see your aggregate score.
+And there’s a 50-50 chance that score will make the difference between a purchasing customer and another internet user who scrolls by.

-So the effect of positive reviews on consumer behavior is a pretty big one.
+So the effect of positive reviews on consumer behavior is a big one.

 Tangible Effects of Positive Reviews on Search Engine Rankings

 Now let’s answer our core question.
 How do positive reviews affect your ranking in search engine results pages?
+This article will look exclusively at Google reviews since we’re talking about SEO today.
 What’s the technical word?

 A Search Engine’s Mission

 Think for a moment about a search engine’s job.
 Internet users type in a term, and the search engine spits out a list of web pages it thinks will satisfy their needs.
-That means that in order to do its job properly, a search engine needs to find the very best web pages that are most relevant to the user’s search terms.
+To do its job correctly, a search engine must find the best web pages most relevant to the user’s search terms.

 If they can’t do that, people will switch to another search engine that can do the task better.

-In fact, not only do the search engines want to show users relevant links, they want to provide helpful information, and direct people to good businesses that meet their needs.
+Search engines want to show users relevant links, provide helpful information, and direct people to promising businesses that meet their needs.

-Because consumers expect search engines to deliver results that will satisfy their needs, it should be no surprise that Google bases an estimated 10% of the weight it puts on your SERP ranking on reviews.
+Because consumers expect search engines to deliver results that will satisfy their needs, it should be no surprise that Google bases an estimated 10% of its weight on your SERP ranking on reviews.

-Reviews are one of Google’s most important ranking factors when considering who gets top billing on its results pages.
-(Other factors include your proximity to searchers; inbound link volume and quality; local friendly keywords in your web copy; and use of citations, or outbound links from your site.)
+Reviews on Google Business Profile are one of Google’s most important ranking factors when considering who gets top billing on its results pages.
+(Other factors include your proximity to searchers, inbound link volume and quality, local friendly keywords in your web copy, and use of citations or outbound links from your site.)

 Let’s assume for a moment that your business has landed in Google’s local 3-pack for one of your keywords.
 You’ve managed to do this despite having no positive reviews.
 Will potential customers click on your link or come to your store?

-There’s the obvious reason.
+There’s an apparent reason.
 You want people to interact with your link because that’s how you make sales.
 No click.
-No walk in.
+No walk-in.
 No revenue.

 But there are SEO consequences as well.
-If your link is taking up prime real estate in the Google local 3-pack, but it’s not getting clicks, Google starts to think it made a mistake in trusting you.
-They realize that your link is not meeting consumer demands, and they drop you from the 3-pack.
+For example, if your link is taking up prime real estate in the Google local 3-pack, but it’s not getting clicks, Google starts to think it made a mistake in trusting you.
+They realize that your link is not meeting consumer demands and drop you from the 3-pack.
 They might even drop you from the first page.

-What Can Businesses do to Gain Positive Reviews?
+What Can Businesses Do To Gain Positive Reviews on Google?

-There are a number of proactive steps that businesses can take to increase the number of positive reviews they have.
+Businesses can take several proactive steps to increase the number of positive reviews they have.

 - Set up profiles on the top review websites.
-These include Google My Business, Yelp, Facebook, Yellow Pages, and the Better Business Bureau.
+These include Google Business Profile, Yelp, Facebook, Yellow Pages, and the Better Business Bureau.
 People can’t leave you reviews if your business isn’t listed, so make sure you’re there!

-- Create a direct link to your Google My Business listing from your website.
+- Create a direct link to your Google Business Profile from your website.
 Be sure to use a shortened URL to make the link more accessible.
-The easier it is for people to leave a review, the more likely they are to do so.
+The easier it is for people to leave a review, the more likely they will do so.

 - Give customers simple, easy-to-follow instructions.
 If the process is confusing, customers will get frustrated and give up quickly.
-Make it as easy as possible.
+So make it as easy as possible.

 If you own a local business, you know that you need to employ some local SEO tactics to get your website in front of potential customers.
-Local backlinks, optimizing for mobile, and local-friendly keywords are all important.
+Local backlinks and optimizing for mobile and local-friendly keywords are all important.